-1 Introduction Presentation of the team members, of the project purpose, requirements, and objectives.
-2 State of the Art Research of different existing products, scientific studies or ideas on the market.
-3 Project Management Documentation of the progress in the Agile management and SCRUM.
-4 Marketing Plan Identify the main target group and strategies to introduce our product in the market.
-5 Eco-efficiency Measures for Sustainability Analysis of Economical, environmental and social, Life Cycle.
-6 Ethical and Deontological Concerns Analysis of the ethical challenges and their solutions.
-7 Project Development Steps to do along with the project: Concept, architecture, components, materials, prototype.
+Presentation of the team members, of the project purpose, 1 Introduction requirements, and objectives.
+Research of different existing products, scientific studies or ideas 2 State of the Art on the market.
+Documentation of the progress in the Agile management and 3 Project Management SCRUM.
+Identify the main target group and strategies to introduce our 4 Marketing Plan product in the market.
+Eco-efficiency Measures for Analysis of Economical, environmental and social, Life Cycle.
+Sustainability Ethical and Deontological 6 Analysis of the ethical challenges and their solutions.
+Concerns Steps to do along with the project: Concept, architecture, 7 Project Development components, materials, prototype.
 8 Conclusions Summary of the results and possible future development.